 - The head teacher will determine what is a reasonable and sensible action to take in each case. - Where hospital treatment is required but it is not an emergency, then the Headteacher will contact the parents/carers for them to take over responsibility for the child. - If the parents/carers cannot be contacted then the Headteacher may decide to transport the pupil to hospital.
-Where the Headteacher makes arrangements for transporting a child then the following points will be observed: - No individual member of staff should be alone with a pupil in a vehicle. - The second member of staff will be present to provide supervision for the injured pupil.
+Where the Headteacher makes arrangements for transporting a child then the following points will be observed: - No individual member of staff should be alone with a pupil in a vehicle. - > The second member of staff will be present to provide supervision for the injured pupil. - The office staff will print a context sheet for the staff to take with them.